Learn something new every day

 Ganglion cells are also distributed throughout the parasympathetic and sympathetic nervous systems, areas that control the body in rest and in activity, respectively.
 Most parasympathetic cells, such as the adrenal cells, are located near organs, while sympathetic cells rest around the spinal cord.
 The parasympathetic cells function much the same as other ganglion cells in transmitting information throughout the body.
 In addition, the spinal ganglia relay information gained from the senses to the brain through sensory neurons.
 Clusters of ganglia called a plexus often work together to perform functions.

-Although ganglion cells are usually found in the peripheral nervous system outside the brain and spinal cord, some of these neurons are located inside the brain.
-Basal cells share connections with the brainstem, the thalamus and the cerebral cortex.
+Although these cells are usually found in the peripheral nervous system outside the brain and spinal cord, some of these neurons are located inside the brain.
+Basal cells share connections with the brain stem, the thalamus and the cerebral cortex.
 As such, the cells play an important part in nearly every brain function from learning to body movement.

 Ganglion cells populate the human body by the millions.
 These tiny neurons have been the source of numerous Nobel Prize studies.
 In the body, they are the conductors and the cornerstones of the nervous system.